Q: What is the purpose of OutdoorGearLab? Why did you start it?

 A: The OutdoorGearLab mission is to create world's best outdoor gear reviews.
+We strive to help our readers make smarter and more informed purchase decisions.
+If we've done our job right, our readers can rely on our reviews to help them choose the right product for their needs and budget.
 Learn more in our About OutdoorGearLab page.

 Q: Do companies pay you to review their gear?

 A: No, we never receive money from companies for reviewing their gear.Q: So how do you make money?